Psychiatric Records in Custody Cases Background:

 As such, the judge ordered the release of the father’s psychiatric records, limited to records related to his mental health and alcohol dependency issues.
 It was also ordered that the disclosure would include any medical records referenced in the report prepared for the OCL.
 However, the mother’s request for a decoded OHIP summary was declined as it would amount to a “fishing expedition” if awarded in conjunction with the Order for psychiatric records.

-Contact an Ontario family law attorney at our office if you need legal help.
-Feldstein Family Law Group can be reached at (905) 581-7222, or you can fill out a case evaluation form here to request a free consultation with a member of our team.
+Contact an attorney at our office if you need legal help.
+Feldstein Family Law Group can be reached at (905) 581-7222, or you can fill out a case evaluation form here to request a free in-office consultation with a member of our team.